 Eq.
 2-20

-Once that a proper finite polynomial representation Bnlξlρξl has been chosen to represent the Uξ the main task is the calculation of the cnl.
-Two approaches could be followed,relays,orelays on a projection of the equation set representing the system of which Uξ is solution on Bnlξlρξl.
-Usually this leads to an hierarchal system of equation where the unknown are the cnl, the,t second approach seeks a numerical solution of the integral representing the cnl by the knowledge of UlξlBnlξlρξl for specific point of the input domain ξl,i.
+Once that a proper finite polynomial representation Bnlξlρξl has been chosen to represent Uξ, the main task is the calculation of cnl.
+Two approaches could be followed; one relies on a projection of the equation set representing the system of which Uξ is solution on Bnlξlρξl.
+Usually this leads to an hierarchal system of equation where the unknown are the cnl.
+The second approach seeks a numerical solution of the integral representing the cnl by the knowledge of UlξlBnlξlρξl for specific point of the input domain ξl,i.
 The second methodology is the one currently implemented in RAVEN since it does not require the alteration of the software solving for Uξ that in our case is the RELAP-7 code.
-Given that this second methodology relaysay on the knowledge of the Uξ only on selected points is named Collocation Generalized Polynomial Chaos [].
+Given that this second methodology relies on the knowledge of the Uξ only on selected points is named Collocation Generalized Polynomial Chaos [].

-Of course the choice of the point where the function UlξlBnlξlρξl is evaluated could be optimized to minimize the number of point, while maximizing the order of the polynomial representation achievable.
+Of course the choice of the point where the function UlξlBnlξlρξl is evaluated could be optimized to minimize the number of points, while maximizing the order of the polynomial representation achievable.
 This is of course obtained by the Gauss integration rule pertinent to the orthonormal polynomial set under consideration.
 In general, using the Gauss integration ‘p’ points will integrate exactly a polynomial of order n=2p-1.
 It is important to recognize that the integrand that appears in the definition of cNl is of degree 2Nl, in fact:

 cNl=SlUlξlBNlξlρξldξl=Sln'=0NlcnlBnlξlρξlBNlξlρξldξl,